Metro launching service and fare improvements this month

-WASHINGTON (DC News Now) — Trains are expected to run faster, and fares are getting simplified on Monday, according to WMATA.
+WASHINGTON (DC News Now) — WMATA said that trains are expected to run faster and fares are getting simplified on Monday.

-Some of those include the Red Line trains which will run every six minutes until 9:30 pm on weekdays starting Monday, according to a press release by Washington Metropolitan Area Transit Authority.
+Some of those include the Red Line trains, which will run every six minutes until 9:30 p.m. on weekdays starting Monday, according to a press release by Washington Metropolitan Area Transit Authority (WMATA).

 More services and fare improvements will also come on June 26.